New constraints on cosmic anisotropy from galaxy clusters using an improved dipole fitting method: Results

 \subsection{Anisotropic signal from different redshift subsamples}

 In order to fully discuss the factors that might have influenced the anisotropic signal, we divide the total sample into two subsamples based on the redshift value of 0.10 to investigate the effect of redshift on the results.
-According to the constraints of the $L_{X}-T$ correlation in Section \ref{LTC}, we fixed the parameters $k$, $s$ and $\sigma_{int}$, and then to constrain the preferred direction ($l$, $b$) as well as the dipole-monopole correction parameters $A$ and $B$.
+According to the constraints of the $L_{X}-T$ correlation in Section \ref{LTC}, we fixed the parameters $k$, $s$ and $\sigma_{int}$, and then to constrain the preferred direction ($l$, $b$) as well as the dipole parameters $A$ and $B$.
 The final constraints are shown in figure \ref{Figdred}.
-By narrowing the prior range of the parameter $l$, we can obtain the constraints of each preferred direction and its corresponding correction parameters.
-Meanwhile, we also put the two sampling results of parameter $A$ on the same canvas to help understand the probability density distribution of $A$ in figure \ref{Figdred}, as shown in figure \ref{Figdpm-z}.
+By searching over a half of sphere, we obtain the constraints of each preferred direction and its corresponding correction parameters.
+The corresponding results are shown in figure \ref{fig5}.

 For the LR dataset, the corresponding results are as follow:

 and

 For the HR dataset, the two sets of constraints are